soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

-This function uses exceptions to catch any error that might be thrown, and encodes both the failure and success cases in the type system using `Either`, delaying the handling of exceptions to the caller of the function while making sure it won't be forgotten!
+This function uses exceptions to catch any error that might be thrown, and encodes both the failure and success cases in the type system using `Either`, delaying the handling of exceptions to the function caller while making sure it won't be forgotten!

 Next, let's look at the function that handles the errors by reporting and then filtering out